A life in peril, a team at the ready

 By Delia O'Hara

-Jermaine Brooks, of Lansing, Illinois, came to Rush University Medical Center in a helicopter one summer day in 2018.
+Jermaine Brooks, of Lansing, Ill., came to Rush University Medical Center in a helicopter one summer day in 2018.
 Deathly ill, he was rushed straight to an operating room, where he was put on an extracorporeal membrane oxygenation (ECMO) system, a bypass machine that would temporarily do the work of his lungs.

 "That's how sick he was," says Chadrick Cross, MD, the cardiac surgeon who was waiting for Brooks in the Rush OR that day.
 "The only way to save his life was to put him on the ECMO, and time was of the essence.
 His organs were beginning to shut down."